alan2207/bulletproof-react/docs/project-configuration.md

 #### Prettier

-This is a great tool for formatting code.
+Prettier is a great tool for formatting code.
 It enforces a consistent code style across your entire codebase.
 By utilizing the "format on save" feature in your IDE you can automatically format the code based on the configuration provided in the `.prettierrc` file.
 It will also give you good feedback when something is wrong with the code.
 If the auto-format doesn't work, something is wrong with the code.

 [Prettier Configuration Example Code](../.prettierrc)